 - Amy Lee - utilizes a summary of skills section while highlighting athletic and leadership experiences

 - Maria S. Chavez - includes relevant education and lab experience

 - Greta Gaucho - communicates industry specific language and transferable academic experience

 - Kenisha Simmons - includes industry specific language and role progression/promotion

 Though resume templates can be an appealing way to produce a resume, we typically recommend that students avoid templates because they can be difficult to manipulate and may not comply with ATS.

 If you are in need of a template, our first recommendation is to go to VMock and use the Smart Editor to select one of our templates that are optimized for ATS.
 This ensures that your resume is optimized for ATS and aligned with the resume strategies that we advise.

-Though these sources offer templates that are ATS-friendly, we encourage you to choose basic and traditional formats rather than colorful and multi-columned formats.
+While many templates are ATS-friendly, we encourage you to choose basic and traditional formats rather than colorful and multi-columned formats.
 Documents that include visual elements and complex formatting are highly discouraged, because they get rejected by ATS almost universally.